Skip to content

 How do I maintain a wooden TV unit?

-Treat 1-2 times a year with wood beeswax or wood oil, depending on the wood type.
-Wipe daily with a dry cloth.
+Treat 1-2 times a year with wood beeswax or wood oil depending on the wood type.
+Wipe dry daily.
 Avoid water near the cable outlets at the back.

 Are there wooden TV units with storage space?